 Your Financial Aid Award usually remains consistent over the four years of your education, assuming your financial situation remains consistent.
 However, Financial Aid is re-evaluated every year.
 Financial Need is calculated by both Federal Methodology (FAFSA) or College Board PROFILE and Institutional Methodology (Villanova University).
 Federal Methodology, determined by the calculation of the information submitted on the FAFSA application is used when awarding Federal PELL, Federal Supplemental Education Grant, Direct Loans, and Federal Perkins/Nursing Loans.
 Institutional Methodology is used when awarding need-based Villanova Grant.
 Institutional Methodology, is a separate calculation based on untaxed income, sibling(s) in graduate school, home and business/farm value (when students are required to file the PROFILE) and sibling(s) enrolled in college on a part-time basis, is used when awarding need-based Villanova grant funds.

 At Villanova University, outside scholarships are considered a resource and must be included in the students' overall financial aid package.
 We will allow students to retain their outside aid if financial need has not been met.
-If a student’s need is met, we will reduce the student loan debt, then reduce their Federal Work-Study.
+If a student’s need is met, we will reduce the Federal Work Study, then reduce the Federal Direct Subsidized Loan.
 However, once those options are exhausted, we are required to reduce Villanova Grant/Scholarship funds that have been awarded to the student.
+If any changes are made to the student's awards, it will be reflected on their MyNova account as well as a revised award letter will be sent to the student.

 The cost of attendance (the budget) is the figure that is reported to the Federal Government to reflect allowable indirect as well as direct billable costs to attend Villanova University.
 Check your billing screen on myNOVA to determine your direct billable costs for which you are responsible to pay.
 The cost of attendance is the maximum amount that students/families can borrow, minus any financial aid that the student is awarded.